 Flu season comes every year as reliably as hurricane season, if we shore up our defenses against both, we will be in a much stronger position when the "big ones" hit.

 I am not a doomsday sayer, but it seems to me, that scientists notice disasters long before politicians are willing to act.
 Maybe we should listen to the hard science prognosticators - we will listen to the dead ringing predictions an ancient Mayan calendar, but find death ears on hard, empirical facts.
 Surprising.
 America has left the Enlightenment a long time ago.

-Now, granted, both predictions above were worse than the actual chain of events - but still, the worse case scenario was presented - and the real scenario was not that far from what transpired.
+Now, granted, both predictions above were worse than the actual chain of events - but still, the worst-case scenario was presented - and the real scenario was not that far from what transpired.
 New Orleans is still vulnerable to flood waters; The flu did strike a terrible scourge this past September.
 I am sure 2012 is just a metaphor for incompetency more than Nostradamus's prophecy.
 Come on, let's give more credibility to science and let them help us a little, huh?